mystique920/together-flux-mcp/readme_env.md

 ## Recommendation for LibreChat Developers

 It is recommended that LibreChat be updated to pass necessary environment variables (like API keys required by MCP servers) down to the child processes it spawns.
 This would provide a cleaner and more standard integration method, aligning with how environment variables are typically managed in containerized applications.

+Alternatively, the configuration mechanism for MCP servers within LibreChat could be enhanced to support standard environment variable substitution (e.g., resolving `${VAR_NAME}` from the main environment) within the server's specific `env` block.

+## Further Observations (Shell Execution & `env:` Block)

+Further testing revealed:

+*   **Shell Execution Works:** It's possible to successfully pass environment variables using variable substitution (e.g., `${SEARCH1API_KEY}`) if the MCP server is launched via a shell command invoked by LibreChat, rather than directly via LibreChat's Node.js spawning mechanism.
+This indicates the environment variables *are* available in the container's shell context.
+*   **`env:` Block Limitation:** When configuring an MCP server directly in LibreChat's configuration (e.g., `librechat.yaml`), using the `env:` block to set `SEARCH1API_KEY: ${VAR_FROM_MAIN_ENV}` does *not* perform the variable substitution.
+It works only if the literal key value is hardcoded.